davidbarbi3r/meh-fight-ts/README.md

 - [X] Fix known bugs
+  - [ ] Hero wiggle when life < 100% when a new enemy spawn
   - [X] Game doesn't stop when all enemies are dead
   - [X] Disable card rack & button when it's Enemy turn
   - [X] The negative black hole, -500mana -1000hp ?
 No problem...